Benjamin-Dobell/ge_tts/README.md

 We don't presently provide a corresponding server, but it's pretty trivial to create your own in Python, Ruby, Node.js etc.

 Remote logs could be useful for diagnosing issues your players are running into, however personally I just use it in development as my logs are kept even if TTS crashes, and it's easy to copy and paste data from my logs etc.

+### SaveManager

+SaveManager allows modules/files to independently maintain their own saved state, without conflicting with other saved state from other modules/files.

 ### TableUtils